 La ciudad vieja (The Old City) is very cute.
 Colonial architecture still prevails and the place is clean and quiet.
 We had heard that the centro could be dangerous at times and that we should keep an eye out, but danger apparently had left for Caracas, and the only fearful incident occurred when an eerie lady came up suddenly behind us, forcefully telling us to hide our cameras.

 El Mercado del Puerto (The Port Market) gave us what is hands down the best parrilla we had in South America.
 This old market is now virtually a concentration of restaurants, displaying a wide variety of fresh meats, coils of sausages and seafood.
 Though the prices were overly inflated by Uruguayan standards (add a cubierto and some foreigner tax on that too), we left the place licking our fingers, and wanting to extend our stay just to have another meal.

 So this is Uruguay folks, peaceful and cute with good meats…kind of like a good ole North American suburb.
 Hard to believe that just 30 years ago this country was subject to continuous coup d’etats.
 Perhaps it should serve as a model to the rest of this troubled region.

-Where we stayed: Pocitos Hostel: we paid $34 for 2 beds in dorm rooms.
+Pocitos Hostel we paid $34 for 2 beds in dorm rooms.
 The beds were super comfy and the dorms very spacious.
 Shared bathrooms.
 As far as hostels go, this was definitely one of the good ones.
 Recommended.